 for complex reconstructive conditions.

-Working closely with the Urology Program, the Miami Children's Hospital Center for Enuresis and Urinary Disorders offers a comprehensive approach for the diagnosis and treatment of a wide range of dysfunctional urinary disorders including primary and nocturnal enuresis (bed wetting), diurnal enuresis, vesicoureteral reflux, and urinary tract infections.
-Tests include urine studies, blood analyses, radiological imaging, and urodynamics (eg: measuring the bladder capacity and quantifying the flow of urine).
+Working closely with the pediatric Urology Program, the Miami Children's Hospital Center for Enuresis and Urinary Disorders offers a comprehensive approach for the diagnosis and treatment of a wide range of dysfunctional urinary disorders including primary and nocturnal enuresis (bed wetting), diurnal enuresis, vesicoureteral reflux, and urinary tract infections.
+Children's urology tests include urine studies, blood analyses, radiological imaging, and urodynamics (eg: measuring the bladder capacity and quantifying the flow of urine).

-For more information, or to schedule an appointment, please contact the MCH Division of Urology and Urological Surgery at (305) 669-6448.
+For more information regarding pediatric urology, or to schedule an appointment, please contact the MCH Division of Urology and Urological Surgery at (305) 669-6448.